Melba Bennett

 The Palm Springs Historical Society is a non-profit organization established in 1955 by Melba Berry Bennett.
-The Society operates two museums and a Research Center.
+The Society operates four museums and a research center.

 The McCallum Adobe (1884)